Learn to Lead in the Complex Field of Accounting

 Associate Professor, Accounting

-Glen Hansen, Ph.D., MBA, is Associate Professor of Accounting and coordinator of the on-campus Accounting program at Utica College.
+Glen Hansen, Ph.D., MBA, is Associate Professor of Accounting and coordinator of the on-campus Accounting program at Utica University.
 He has taught finance, accounting, and statistics at Brigham Young University, the University of Rochester, Penn State University, Baruch College, and Hunter College.

 Dr. Hansen has worked in the financial industry designing accounting-based investment strategies for Ziff Brothers Investments, Battenkill Asset Management, and Morgan Stanley.
-He is currently a member of Utica College’s Retention and Completion Task Force and of the Business Department Business Leadership team.
+He is currently a member of Utica University’s Retention and Completion Task Force and of the Business Department Business Leadership team.

 Hansen has published finance and accounting articles in several international journals and a book chapter in the Handbook of Security Analyst Forecasting and Asset Allocation.
 His current research focuses on how managers use their discretion to influence accounting earnings and other financial statement accounts.
 Hansen has applied this research primarily in the banking industry.

 - Ph.D. in Business Administration and M.S. in Applied Economics, University of Rochester